Implicit theories of relationships and conflict communication patterns in romantic relationships: A dyadic perspective

-The present study examined the relationship between dyadic interaction patterns and implicit theories of relationships (ITRs).
-Self-report data was collected from 104 couples to measure two dimensions of ITRs: growth and destiny, and three key interaction patterns: demand/withdraw, mutual constructive communication, and mutual avoidance.
-We hypothesized that for each partner, a higher endorsement of growth beliefs would predict more approach behaviors, while a higher endorsement of destiny beliefs would predict more withdraw behaviors, in couple-level communication patterns.
-Multi-level SEM with indistinguishable dyads was used to evaluate these hypothesized effects.
-Results challenge the existing literature by indicating that neither destiny nor growth beliefs predict constructive communication or mutual avoidance for the couple.
-Additionally, we found that while destiny beliefs were related to increased withdrawal in a Demand-Withdraw pattern, growth beliefs related to both demand and withdraw in a Demand-Withdraw pattern.
-These findings suggest that assessing communication patterns at the couple level introduces complexity that is underexplored in the current literature.
-We recommend that to fully understand dyadic patterns, the dyad must be considered as the unit of analysis.
+The present study examined the relationship between dyadic interaction patterns and implicit theories of relationships (ITRs; deeply held beliefs about the nature of relationships) using a sample of N = 104 couples.
+We hypothesised that destiny beliefs would predict greater avoidance in conflict interactions, while growth beliefs would predict more constructive communication.
+Surprisingly, the results of the current study challenge the existing literature by indicating that neither destiny nor growth beliefs predict constructive communication or mutual avoidance for the couple.
+Further, while destiny beliefs were related to increased withdrawal in a demand-withdraw pattern, growth beliefs related to both demand and withdraw in a demand-withdraw pattern.
+These findings suggest that assessing the relationship between ITRs and communication patterns at the couple level introduces complexity that is underexplored in the current literature on implicit theories of relationships.